 The DVS has been developed in order to address the high number of collisions in London involving HGVs and people walking or cycling.
 The DVS objectively measures a driver’s direct view through the windows of an HGV cab.
 This is communicated as a star rating from zero (poor) to five (excellent), which indicates the level of risk to people walking and cycling near the vehicle.

-All HGVs more than 12 tonnes GVW entering or operating in Greater London from 26 October 2020 will need to hold a safety permit.
+All HGVs more than 12 tonnes GVW entering or operating in Greater London from the 1st March 2021 will need to hold a safety permit.
 You will be able to obtain a safety permit from October 2019.
-The scheme will be enforced from 26 October 2020 across Greater London, 24 hours a day, seven days a week.
+The scheme will be enforced from the 1st March 2021 across Greater London, 24 hours a day, seven days a week.
 This is the same date heavy vehicles will need to meet even stronger Low Emission Zone (LEZ) standards London-wide.

 How do I make my vehicle compliant?

 If your vehicle meets the minimum DVS star rating you will be granted a permit, however it is your responsibility to obtain a permit for each of your vehicles.
-From 26 October 2020, the minimum DVS rating will be one star to enter or operate in Greater London and this will then increase to a minimum of three stars in 2024.
+From the 1st March 2021, the minimum DVS rating will be one star to enter or operate in Greater London and this will then increase to a minimum of three stars in 2024.
 If your vehicle does not meet the DVS star rating or is not rated, you will need to meet the ‘Safe System’ requirements to be granted a permit.
 (See below, What do you need if your vehicle is zero star rated?)

 Under the scheme proposals, it would be unlawful to:

 • Operate an HGV more than 12 tonnes GVW in Greater London without a permit

 • Breach Safe System permit conditions

 All vehicles shall obtain a star rating under the DVS system.
 Every vehicle must meet a minimum DVS star rating of one star from the 1st March 2021, unless exempt from the scheme.